 So what exactly is brand positioning?
 Think of it as the perception your business takes in the minds of customers.
 In other words, positioning is how you want your brand to be perceived by others.
 Just think—Ford, Lexus, and Bentley are all car manufacturers, but they're all perceived in a different light.
 Those differences serve as the brand’s position in the marketplace.

 The first step of this process is to build your positioning statement.
 This is a sentence that defines the core of your company’s brand.
-But before you can begin crafting this statement, you absolutely must spend adequate time performing preliminary analysis - this is HOW you determine your position.
-(See why I’ve been beating everyone over the head with this the past few days?)
+Before you can begin crafting this statement, you absolutely must spend adequate time performing preliminary analysis—this is HOW you determine your position.

 Using the results from your findings, here’s a template to build your brand positioning statement:

 - For (insert customer base), (insert company name) offers (insert product and key benefit) to provide (insert competitive advantage).

 - Example: For economical fashionistas, Sally’s Fashion Shop offers affordable, trendy women’s apparel to provide ultimate comfort.

 - Example: For high-tech gadget lovers, Johnny’s Store offers the newest electronic products to provide the latest offering to customers.

 One final note: your positioning statement should remain an internal guide to craft your overall business strategy.
 You can spice up the key features of the statement to use for sales and marketing tools.

 Now that you’ve got your position defined and summarized in writing, the next phase is to see how it compares to others.
 This can be achieved by using a brand matrix.
 Think of this matrix as the coordinates where different businesses are in your mind, based on two different values.